Los Angeles County tax assessor arrested, charged with bribery

-LOS ANGELES Los Angeles County's tax assessor was arrested on Wednesday and charged with accepting bribes from a consultant whose clients he allegedly aided by slashing their property values to save them millions of dollars in taxes, prosecutors said.
+LOS ANGELES Oct 17 Los Angeles County tax assessor John Noguez was arrested on Wednesday and charged with accepting $185,000 in bribes from a tax consultant whose clients he allegedly aided by slashing their property values to save them millions of dollars in taxes, prosecutors said.

 "Los Angeles County voters and taxpayers deserve honest, hard-working elected and appointed officials who will serve the best interests of the people," District Attorney Steve Cooley told reporters.